masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 -The last two bytes are used for the animation ID you want.

-The terminator to end the animation pointer list is two words worth of 0 (eg. `0x00000000`).
+The terminator to end the animation pointer list is word's worth of 0 (eg. `0x00000000`).
 Remember to label your animation pointers (and `ALIGN 4` them too)

 Here's an example of Ephraim lord's animation pointer:
 ```
-#define AnimPointer(Type,Type_Designation,AnimID) "BYTE Type Type_Designation; SHORT AnimID"

 EphriamLordAnimPointer_ByteVer:
 BYTE $01 $01 $01 $00 $09 $01 $02 $00
-WORD 0 0
+WORD 0

 EphriamLordAnimPointer_MacroVer:
-AnimPointer(Lance,1,EphraimLord_Lance) //Using 1 for all lances
+AddClassAnimation(EphraimLord_Lance,Lance,1) //Using 1 for all lances
-AnimPointer(Unarmed,1,EphraimLord_Unarmed)
-WORD 0 0
+AddClassAnimation(EphraimLord_Unarmed,Unarmed,1)
+EndClassAnimation
 ```

 EAstdlib has a host of animation pointer macros you can use in `EventAssembler/EAStandardLibrary/AnimationSetters.txt`